lleoooell/jquery-vertical-timeline/README.md

-jquery-vertical-timeline
+jQuery Vertical Timeline
 ========================

-A simple jquery vertical timeline
+This is a simple vertical timeline which uses CSS for the animations.